sebilune/cells-sim/README.md

   - `wallRepel`: Strength of repulsion from the simulation boundaries.
   - `wallForce`: Additional force applied near the walls.
   - `particleSize`: Size of each particle.
-  - `useProportionalScaling`: Whether particle size scales with population.
-  - `refPopulation`: Reference population for scaling calculations.
-  - `scalingRatio`: Ratio used for proportional scaling.
   - `mouseRepel`: Strength of repulsion from the mouse cursor.

 View settings can be controlled using the following mouse and keyboard shortcuts: